bobbigmac/is-india-working/README.md

    - Go to Settings > Pages
    - Set "Source" to "Deploy from a branch"
    - Select your main branch
-   - Set the folder to `/dist`
+   - Set the folder to `/docs`
    - Click Save

 4. Your site will be available at: `https://bobbigmac.github.io/is-india-working/`

-Note: The `.nojekyll` file in both root and `dist` directories ensures that GitHub Pages doesn't process your files with Jekyll, which is important for properly serving the Parcel build.
+Note: The `.nojekyll` file in the `docs` directory ensures that GitHub Pages doesn't process your files with Jekyll, which is important for properly serving the Parcel build.